amazon-connect/amazon-connect-streams/Documentation.md

 * `ccpUrl`: The URL of the CCP.
 This is the page you would normally navigate to in order to use the CCP in a standalone page, it is different for each instance.
-* `region`: Amazon connect instance region. ex: us-west-2 for PDX ccp instance.  only required for chat channel.
+* `region`: Amazon connect instance region. ex: us-west-2 for PDX ccp instance.
+   Only required for chat channel.
-* `loginPopup`: Optional, defaults to `true`.
+* `loginPopup`: Optional.
 Set to `false` to disable the login popup which is shown when the user's authentication expires.
+Provide an object with the following options to provide settings for this window:
+   * `autoClose`: Optional, defaults to `false`.
+Set to `true` to automatically close the login popup after the user logs in.
-  `loginPopupForceWindow`: Optional, defaults to `false`.
+   * `forceWindow`: Optional, defaults to `false`.
 Set to `true` to force the login popup to open in a centered pop-up window.
 When `false`, the popup will behave according to the user's browser settings, which often defaults to opening in a new tab.
+   * `height`: Optional, only valid when `forceWindow` is set to `true`.
+This allows you to define the height of the login pop-up window if you do not like the default.
+   * `width`: Optional, only valid when `forceWindow` is set to `true`.
+This allows you to define the width of the login pop-up window if you do not like the default.
 * `loginUrl`: Optional.
 Allows custom URL to be used to initiate the ccp, as in the case of SAML authentication.
 * `softphone`: This object is optional and allows you to specify some settings